Jr-rojas/My_Game_Library/README.md

 ## Introduction:
+-- In order to add & edit games/developers you will need to sign in.
+Use **admin** as username & **password** as password.
 This project is a full-stack website that allows users to view and add games to their library.
 The website allows users to add and view games as well as developers.
 When adding a game, users can select from a list of developers that have been added to the database to link it with the game.
 The website has a simple navigation system that allows users to access the games page, add games, view developers, and add developers.
 Users can also view game details, which are obtained from the database and displayed on the website.

 ## Features:
+**Authentication**: In the lasted commit I added authentication so only the admin can add & edit games/developer.If you are not authenticated it will display an error and ask you to sign in to accecs these features.

 **View Games**: The website allows users to view all the games in their library.
 The games are displayed in a grid of images.